Xinok/XSort/README.md

 **Implementation**

 A standard shell sort implementation.
 The lower part of the gap sequence is the best known, [1750, 701, 301, 132, 57, 23, 10, 4, 1].
 Larger gaps were calculated using the formula, `(9 ^ k - 4 ^ k) / (5 * 4 ^ (k - 1))`.

+Concurrent shell sort is possible thanks to the gap sequence.
+You can split up the list into sets of elements that are distributed at fixed intervals, in which each set can be sorted independently of one another.
+These sets are distributed evenly among a fixed number of threads for sorting.

 ----------